TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-07-19-how-to-delegate-monorepo-split-to-multiple-git-repositories-to-github-and-travis.md

 Now the best part.
 If you accidentally commit your access token in `.travis.yml` (like I did while testing), **GitHub will immediately disable it** and sends you an email (to bad I found that out the next day after 4 hours of debugging with that token).

-And if you add token to your repository on Travis as above, **it will hide it in all logs for you**.
+And if you add the token to your repository on Travis as above, **it will hide it in all logs for you**.
 No need to hash it.

 So instead of insecure